Life Coach with a Playful Approach?

 I like to take that a step further and help you achieve exciting goals that light you up and make life worth living!

 When we play we become fully alive.

-If you want your life to be less grey and have a great life, you need to find out what makes you feel alive and do more of that.
+If you want your life to be less grey you need to find out what makes you feel alive and do more of that.

-Once you know what makes you feel alive you will prioritize it, because you will get excited and kind of fall in love with your life again.
+Once you know what makes you feel alive you’ll more easily prioritize it, because you will get excited and kind of fall in love with your life again.

 Free time should be filled with things that make you feel alive and help you regenerate.

 You might think it would be selfish to prioritize play, fun and feeling alive, my take is that when you exubriate play and fun from your whole being you lift up others and encourage them to be the best version of themselves.

 Why is it we fill our lives with things we don’t really care about?
 And the things we care about get the short end of the stick?